1er Gaou: Music videos

 There are two "1er Gaou" videoclips.
 The first one shows Magic System in their native Abidjan, with Traoré being left by his girlfriend at first before she comes back.
 This main plot line is interspersed by many scenes of daily life in Abidjan.
 In the second version, Magic System are in an expensive nightclub, again with Traoré left and then pursued by his girlfriend.
 This second version has a more posh look-and-feel than the first version.

 Chart performances

 The single topped at number four on the French charts and remained in the top 100 for 28 weeks, ten of them in the top ten and sold as many as 300,000 copies in France.
 "It was the number which opened the way for us.
 Even if we have hit after hit, I don't think there's a hit which can replace Premier Gaou because Premier Gaou came with a novice magic," A'Salfo said later.

-The single was also a top ten hit in Belgium (Wallonia), peaked at number ten in it ninth week, and appeared in the top 40 for 15 weeks.
+The single was also a top ten hit in Belgium (Wallonia), peaked at number ten in its ninth week, and appeared in the top 40 for 15 weeks.
 In Switzerland, the single had a moderate success, peaking at number 30 and staying in the top 100 for nine weeks.